upa/unvme/README.md

                 check that /sys/kernel/iommu_groups directory is not empty but contains other subdirectories (i.e. group numbers).

                 On CentOS 6, which comes with kernel version 2.6, the user must compile and boot a newer kernel that has the VFIO module.
                 The user must also copy the header file from the kernel source directory include/uapi/linux/vfio.h to /usr/include/linux.

+UNVMe requires root privilege and supports only one single process in accessing a given NVMe device.